voxel51/fiftyone/docs/source/integrations/lancedb.rst

     fob.compute_similarity(..., backend="lancedb", ...)

-Alternatively, you can permanently configure FiftyOne to use the lancedb backend by setting the `FIFTYONE_BRAIN_DEFAULT_SIMILARITY_BACKEND` environment
+Alternatively, you can permanently configure FiftyOne to use the LanceDB backend by setting the following environment variable:
-variable:

 .. code-block:: shell